onkura/probity-runtime-verification-studies/README.md

-# Agent Runtime Verification & Governance
+# AI Runtime Verification & Governance

 This repository contains datasets and supporting materials from a series of experiments investigating the behavior of autonomous AI agents under **runtime verification and governance**.